elian-cheng/rs-clone/README.md

 Final group project at RS School (EPAM) for 3 people.
 Development time limit - 3 weeks.

-This app is a TypeScript educational platform, where users can read lessons, pass the tests and play games, practice with algorithmical tasks and track their progress with statistics.
+This app is a TypeScript educational platform, where users can read lessons, pass the tests and play games, practice with algorithmic tasks and track their progress with statistics.
 [Task description](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/rsclone/rsclone.md)

 ## Deploy